 The active element of the four court cards in the suit of swords, the Knight of Swords is a bold and witty knight in shining armor, always standing in the front line and ready to fight for his own beliefs.
 The Knight of Swords is an idealist, always with his eyes on his next quest, drawing up a plan to succeed and get closer to his ultimate goal… of finding his next quest.

-Reversed: Bold and brash, acting without a second thought, not caring about collateral consequences.
+Reversed: Bold and brash, acting without a second thought, and not caring about collateral consequences.